 How OptimoRoute Can Help You Offer In-House Delivery

-With delivery demands expected to remain even after the pandemic is over, now is the time to spare yourself the costs and headaches of third-party vendors and opt for in-house delivery instead.
+With delivery demands expected to remain high now is the time to spare yourself the costs and headaches of third-party vendors and opt for in-house delivery instead.

-The reason many businesses don’t offer self-delivery is that they fear it will be more expensive and more complicated to manage than using a third party.
+The reason many businesses don’t offer self-delivery is that they fear it will be more expensive and more complicated to manage than using third party providers.
 But that’s not necessarily true.
-If your business deliveries are focused on a specific geographic area, in-house delivery might the most affordable option because you avoid high and surprising fees and can improve customer retention.
+If your business deliveries are focused on a specific geographic area, in-house delivery might be the most affordable option because you avoid high and surprising fees and can improve customer retention.
 And by using OptimoRoute’s route optimization software, we handle the logistics and help you keep your delivery costs low.